 Each of these two claims covers different types of damages available in a Georgia wrongful death case.

 "Full Value of Life"

-Some surviving family members are allowed to seek wrongful death damages for "the full value of the life of the decedent," from the perspective of the deceased person.
+Some surviving family members are allowed to seek damages for "the full value of the life of the decedent," from the perspective of the deceased person.
 It may include damages for losses like the below:

 - projected lifetime income, including what would have been paid in living expenses, taxes, and other costs to support the deceased person

 - damages for the loss of enjoyment of life, relationships, etc., from the point of view of the deceased person

 Who has the right to bring this claim depends on the structure of the deceased person's nearest family.
 If the deceased person leaves behind a spouse, the spouse may bring a "full value of life" claim, but must share the damages with any surviving children.
 If the deceased person has no living spouse but does have children, the children may bring the claim.
 If the deceased person has neither a spouse nor any living children, the person's parents may bring the claim.